 - By bus

 Public buses are undoubtedly the most popular means of transportation because it is both cheap and convenient.
 You will not have to worry about the weather, also.
 From where you stay, look up for the most convenient way to get to Long Bien Transit Point on Tran Nhat Duat Street.
-From this spot, get on buses no. 47A to go to Bat Trang Ceramic Village Vietnam.
+From this spot, get on buses no. 47A to go to Bat Trang Ceramic Village Hanoi.
 The bus will drop you at the village’s gate.

 It takes about 30 - 40 minutes to get there by bus and only 7,000 VND/ticket.